PRABHAKAR9107/Emmet-Shortcuts-for-VS-Code-Editor/README.md

 # Emmet-Shortcuts-for-VS-Code-Editor

-Learning  Shortcut keys
+## __Learning  Shortcut keys__

--- In this repository, We can learn about some shotcut keys of Emmet .
-Learn all the shortcut keys using in VS Code Editor. --
+-- _In this repository, We can learn about some shotcut keys of Emmet .
+Learn all the shortcut keys using in VS Code Editor._ --
------ Emmet  is the essential toolkit for web developer ---
+----- _Emmet  is the essential toolkit for web developer_git ---